satender346/shanghai-summit/tekton/README.md

 	cd /home/summit/src/shanghai-summit/tekton

 Let’s set your name variable as a environment variable, So docker image can be pushed with your name as tag.
-Note: Replace {{ username }} with your name.
+Note: Replace <username> with your name.

-	export name={{ YOURNAME }}
+	export name=<YOURNAME>
 	Example: export name=chris

 ## Steps to Execute